During the six weeks I lived in the Bhagsu village of Dharamshala, trekking in Dharamshala was one of my favorite activities.

 As I stayed in Himachal for about four months, I spent considerable time in most of the above destinations.
 Find the relevant travel guides below,

 My Parvati valley travel guide based on my experience of traveling in Parvati for about three weeks would give you every detail you need to travel in Parvati.

 Kalga village – Though I went to many villages in Parvati and have a travel guide for about 4-5 of them, I am sharing my travel article on Kalga here for it was my favorite village in Parvati.

 Spiti valley travelogue and practical travel tips – I went to Spiti alone at the end of my Himachal trip.
 Though I found Spiti to be extremely breathtaking, I felt lonely in the valley.
 Read my guide to know more and to plan your Spiti trip.

-Manali Travel guide – Discovering the offbeat places in and around Manali, India’s summer capital.
+Manali Travel guide – Discovering offbeat Manali, India’s summer capital.

 Responsible Tourism – A general appeal to all those who visit Himachal for doing treks in Dharamshala.

 Noise pollution and garbage is an increasing problem in Himachal.
 We can make sure to not add to the problem so that these places always stay beautiful.
 That’s is the reason we visit them in the first place.